deathbeam/spooker/README.md

-CookieLib, simple and fast game library
+SFGL, simple and fast game library
 ========================================
 #### Making games is a piece of cake with this small library!